bnegreve/rasta/README.md

 ## Evaluate Rasta models on a large batch of images

-You can evaluate  Rasta using:
+You can evaluate the accuracy of the default Rasta model using:

     python3 python/evaluation.py

-This will evaluate the accuracy on a the small test set available in wikipaintings_small/wikipaintings_test using the default Rasta model.
+This will evaluate the accuracy on a the small test set available in `wikipaintings_small/wikipaintings_test` using the model in `models/default`.

-You can evaluate other models, on user (larger) datasets with:
+You can evaluate the accuracy of other Rasta models, or using other datasets with:

     python3 python/evaluation.py --model_path=MODEL_PATH --data_path=DATA_PATH

 where `MODEL_PATH` is the path to a .h5 model file, and  `DATA_PATH` is a path to a directory containing the test set.
 In the test set, there should be one sub-directory for each class containing all the images of this class.
-See wikipaintings_small/wikipaintings_test.
+See `wikipaintings_small/wikipaintings_test` for an example.

-See `python3 python/evaluation.py -h` for more details
+See `python3 python/evaluation.py -h` for more details about the options.

-Note: At the moment --isdecaf is necessary if you want to evaluate models based on decaf.
+Note: At the moment `--isdecaf` is necessary if you want to evaluate models based on decaf.
 Hopefully, this will be fixed soon.

 # License